 Jesus called the people to Him and said to them: You know that the rulers of the nations rule over them, and their elders have authority over them.
-Let it not be so among you, but whoever will be great among you shall be your servant.
+Let it not be so among you, but whoever will be outstanding will be your servant.
 And whosoever will be first among you shall be your servant.
 For neither came the Son of man to be ministered unto, but that he might minister, and give his life a ransom for many.

-According to the Bible, Jesus said that He is the Son of God in Luke 3:22 and Matthew 3:17.
-Jesus also told them again that: I am the door of the sheep.
-All who came before Me are thieves and robbers, but the sheep did not listen to them.
+According to the Bible, Jesus said He is the Son of God in Luke 3:22 and Matthew 3:17.
+Jesus also told them again: I am the door of the sheep.
+All who came before Me were thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters through Me, he will be saved; he will go in and out and find pasture.
-The thief comes only to steal, kill, and destroy⁴.
+The thief comes only to steal, kill, and destroy.
 I have come that the sheep may have life and have it abundantly.
 I am the good Shepherd.
 The good Shepherd lays down his life for the sheep.